 When she climbs Mount Kilimanjaro from August 7 to August 12 2015, 13-year-old Olivia Maiden of Poulton, Lancashire, will remember her sister, Florence, who died shortly after her first birthday.
 Olivia will be one of the youngest people ever to scale the mount.

-She’s some way behind the youngest, seven-year-old Keats Boyd from Los Angeles in 2008, but still part of the most select of bands.
+She’s some way behind the youngest, six-year-old Coltan Tanner who summited in 2018 and seven-year-old Keats Boyd who held the youngest person to summit Kilimanjaro before Coltan, but still part of the most select of bands.

 Her father, Dan, will accompany her, along with two guides, a cook and as many as 10 porters.
 Dan previously climbed the mountain in 2011.